RayFisher-24/Integrate-Web-to-Android/README.md

-# Integrate HTML CSS and JavaScript File to an Android Project
+# Add HTML CSS and JavaScript File to an Android Project

 ## Step 1: Create a New Project <br />
-  -Open a new project. <br />
+  - Open a new project. <br />
-  -We will be working on Empty Activity with language as Java.
+  - We will be working on Empty Activity with language as Java.
 Leave all other options unchanged. <br />
-  -Name the application at your convenience. <br />
+  - Name the application at your convenience. <br />
-  -There will be two default files named activity_main.xml and MainActivity.java. <br />
+  - There will be two default files named activity_main.xml and MainActivity.java. <br />

 ## Step 2: Set-up activity_mian XML File <br />
-  -Delete the default TextView  <br />
+  - Delete the default TextView  <br />
-  -Add a WebView <br />
+  - Add a WebView <br />

 Code: <br />
 ```